The Fingernail Ridges Spots and Lines

 The moons are a part of the growing root of the nail, more commonly seen on the thumbs and rarely on the little finger.
 Ideally, they should be just slightly visible and pale in colour.
 No moons at all may suggest a weak constitution, and over-large moons can denote an overactive thyroid.

 Fingernail ridges can form if there is something unusual going on.
-When looking for clues to the health from the nails, we apply the same principles as for the hands, which is to find something unusual.
+When looking for clues to the health using the nails, we apply the same principles as for the hands, which is to find something unusual.
 We also look at the quality.
 Keep in mind, these are possible meanings.

 Horizontal ridges (grooves) on all the nails can suggest a change or interruptions in the individual’s health possibly due to severe dieting, long-term stress, acute infections, injury or trauma.
 These grooves are less common compared to the vertical ones.